Publish content on Docker HubEstimated reading time: 13 minutes

-Content that runs on a Docker Enterprise Edition (Docker Certified Infrastructure) may be published in the Store.
-This content may also qualify to become a Docker Certified Container or Plugin image and be backed by collaborative Docker/Publisher support
+Content that runs on Docker Enterprise may be published on Docker Hub under a Verified Publisher profile.
+This content may also qualify to become a Docker Certified Container or Plugin image, and thus backed by collaborative Docker/Publisher support.

-Content that runs on the Docker Community Edition may be published in the Store, but is not supported by Docker nor is it eligible for certification.
+Content that runs on the Docker Community may be published in Docker Hub, but is not supported by Docker nor is it eligible to become Certified.

-Content that requires a non Certified Infrastructure environment may not be published in the Store.
+Content that requires a non Certified Infrastructure environment may not be published.

 |Does not work on Docker Certified Infrastructure||NO||N/A||N/A|

-The Docker Hub publishing process begins from the landing page: sign in with your Docker ID and specify a product name and image source from a private repository.
-Your product images must be stored in private repositories of Docker Cloud and/or Hub as they serve as an internal staging area from which you can revise and submit content for review.
+The Docker Hub publishing process begins from the landing page: sign in with your Docker ID and specify a product name and image source from a private or public repository.

 After specifying a source, provide the content-manifest items to populate your product details page.
 These items include logos, descriptions, and licensing and support links so that customers can make informed decisions about your image.
 These items are submitted alongside the image itself for moderation.